medic/cht-docs/content/en/docs/design/personas/app-builder.md

 ## Motivations

-- Build awesome and bug-free user experiences using the CHT.
+- Build awesome and bug-free user experiences using the CHT
-- Adoption of the CHT as the technology of choice for building community health apps.
+- Adoption of the CHT as the technology of choice for building community health apps
-- Delivering effective interventions.
+- Delivering effective interventions
+- Novel projects or interventions
+- Developing skills

 ## Strengths and Assets

-- Diversity in skills sets: HCD, software development, database management, dashboard development.
+- Diversity in skills sets: HCD, software development, database management, dashboard development
-- Resourcefulness: bend the CHT's capabilities to meet a given need.
+- Resourcefulness: bend the CHT's capabilities to meet a given need
+- Passion for problem solving
+- An inquisitive mind